d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis.md

 ### Create Data Iterator

 Now, we will create a data iterator.
-Each iteration will return a mini-batch of data.
+Each iteration will return a minibatch of data.

 ```{.python .input  n=6}
 train_iter = d2l.load_array((train_features, train_data[1]), 64)